-Verify a real signed receipt.
+Verify a signed receipt.

 A v1 envelope.